How to Get Amazon Reviews in 2022, the Right Way

 A more affordable alternative to Amazon Vine is the Amazon Early Reviewer Program.
 It asks customers who have already bought a product to give honest feedback about that product in exchange for a small reward (e.g. a $1-$3 Amazon gift voucher).

 The program is meant to help products with few or no reviews acquire some early reviews that help future shoppers.
 Just like with the Vine program, sellers are prohibited from having any contact with the reviewers to prevent them from influencing the review.

-You have to be enrolled in Amazon’s Brand Registry before you can join the Early Reviewer Program.
+You have to be enrolled in Amazon’s Brand Registry before you can join the Early Reviewer Program, which you can learn more about here.
 Once you enroll, you will gain access to the Early Reviewer Program portal in the Seller Central dashboard.
 The portal is under the Advertising tab.

-Managing your Amazon product reviews is every bit as critical as managing your accounts, inventory, and shipments.
+Learning how to get Amazon reviews for your products, and managing them, is every bit as critical as managing your accounts, inventory, and shipments.
 Reviews can influence almost every aspect of your business, from a shopper’s buying decisions to your rank in Amazon’s search results.